 Version 11 August 2010

 The Acceptable Use Policy states the by Eweka Internet Services (from here on called Eweka) used code of conduct for the use of her services.
-Eweka will act in compliance with her General Conditions to activities which go against the Acceptable Use Policy stated below.
+Eweka will act in compliance with her Terms of Service to activities which go against the Acceptable Use Policy stated below.

 This policy applies to the application and use of Eweka's services from now on.

-Eweka’s goal is to care for the safety and reliability of her network and the offered service(s) as a responsible service provider.
+Eweka's goal is to care for the safety and reliability of her network and the offered service(s) as a responsible service provider.
 We also care for the privacy of the users of our network and service(s), and responsible use of our network.
-Activities that do not comply with this Acceptable Use Policy or the General Conditions of Eweka’s services, or which affect the availability or usability of our network or service(s) in a negative way, are considered harmful.
-In this case, Eweka will take action as described in the General Conditions.
+Activities that do not comply with this Acceptable Use Policy or the Terms of Service of Eweka's services, or which affect the availability or usability of our network or service(s) in a negative way, are considered harmful.
+In this case, Eweka will take action as described in the Terms of Service.
 These measures can consist of immediately ending (a part of) the use of her service(s) without notice.
 Eweka will act against abuse or unacceptable use of her network (or the provided service) in compliance with this policy.

 ACCEPTABLE USE POLICY

-The use of Eweka’s network and provided service(s) may be used only for purposes in compliance with the law and Eweka’s General Conditions, and should not be in violation of the public order.
+The use of Eweka's network and provided service(s) may be used only for purposes in compliance with the law and Eweka's Terms of Service, and should not be in violation of the public order.

 Eweka can-not monitor the content of the information exchanged, made public, or available to third parties using Eweka's network.
 Therefore, the customer is the only person responsible for the content of information exchanged, made public or available to third parties using Eweka's network.
 The customer is responsible for every use of Eweka's service(s) using his connection, used by the customer him/herself or another person.